-In the supplementary, we elaborate in more detail on the sensitivity of various scenarios, such as the size of the collapse, the location of the collapsed sediment and the role of grain-size.
-The analysis shows that the migration rate of the disturbance is hardly affected by the collapsed volume, and that only large collapses, > 100,000 m affect the far-field channel-shoal interactions (Supplementary Figure S7).
-This is because the volume of collapsed material is relatively small compared to the characteristic shoal volume of 34 million m.
-The tidally-averaged flow direction at the location of the collapsed deposits determines the dominant direction of the disturbance.
-Collapses that occurred more landwards are less reworked and the transport direction is dominantly in the seaward direction (Supplementary Figure S7).
-Model outcomes for different $\alpha{bn}$ values do not change the longitudinal displacement of the disturbance but do affect the distribution of the sediments in the transverse direction (Supplementary Figure S5c, d).
-Alongside the location of the collapsed deposit, the grain-size distribution of the deposited sediment also determines the direction of the disturbance.
-A sand fraction smaller than 200 $\mu$ m (100 $\mu$ m) follows the same longitudinal direction as the median sand fraction of 200 $\mu$ m, but more sediment deposited at the sides of the channel.
-Sand fraction coarser than 200 $\mu$ m (300 $\mu$ m) is, however, transported in the strongest flow direction rather than that of the tidally-averaged flow, so that only the sediment in the deepest part of the channel is entrained (Supplementary Figure S6).
+In Supporting Information S1, we elaborate in more detail on the sensitivity of various scenarios, such as the size of the collapse, the location of the collapsed sediment, and the role of grain size.
+The analysis shows that the migration rate of the disturbance is hardly affected by the collapsed volume and that only large collapses, > 100,000 m, affect the far-field channel-shoal interactions (Figure S7).
+This is because the volume of collapsed material is relatively small compared to the characteristic shoal volume of 34 million cubic meters.
+The tidally averaged flow direction at the location of the collapsed deposits determines the dominant direction is dominantly in the seaward direction (Figure S7).
+Model outcomes for different $\alpha{bn}$ values do not change the longitudinal displacement of the disturbance but do affect the distribution of the sediments in the transverse direction (Figures S5c and S5d).
+Alongside the location of the disturbance.
+A sand fraction